 As described in the body of this Project Brief, the NBI's Strategic Action Program includes Subsidiary Action Programs in addition to the SVP.
-The EN-SAP and NEL-SAP are identifying sub-basin projects planned for submission for funding to the International Consortium for Cooperation on the Nile (ICCON) in 2001.
+The EN-SAP and NEL-SAP have identified sub-basin projects and funding for initiating project pre-feasibility studies and/or preparation has been secured at the first International Consortium for Cooperation on the Nile (ICCON) in June 2001.
 Details of the SAP projects had not become available at the time of drafting this Project Brief.
 However, it is already evident that the SAP projects in water resources management, agriculture, communications, macro-economic planning and other economic development sectors will add significantly to the alternative as well as to the baseline, depending on project type.